dfinity/sdk/docs/migration/dfx-0.17.0-migration-guide.md

 The `dfx upgrade` command is deprecated.
 After the release of the [dfx version manager][dfxvm], the `dfx upgrade` command will no longer be available for use.
-Attempting to execute it after this release will result in an error message, and the command will not be executed.
+It will instead print an error message and exit.

 ## Release tarball format